-PROPOSED BUILDING PROGRAM The Portneuf Library District Board and District Administration have studied the District's present and future facility needs.
-They have experienced having the number of Library card holders increase over the past 5 years from 8,600 up to 16,100 for a +53% increase in users and growing.
+PROPOSED BUILDING PROGRAM In 2018 the Portneuf Library District Board and District Administration began to study the District's present and future facility needs.
+The library has experienced the number of library users and cardholders increase a great deal in the past 5 years with the service area increasing ______________________________

-The Library Board, knowing that the surrounding area was expanding and the number of patrons and card holders would continue increasing, commissioned a random telephone survey of 450 community members which consisted of a 4% sample of their 10,900 registered voters.
+In 2019 the Library Board, knowing that the surrounding area was expanding and the number of patrons and card holders would only continue increasing, commissioned a random telephone survey of 450 community members which consisted of a 4% sample of their 10,900 registered voters.
 Those survey results revealed that a super majority (73%) of the respondents favored the following 3 proposed projects.

 Building a new library consisting of approximately 32,000 sq ft

 The first library bond election was conducted in May of 2019 and failed with only 49% voting 'Yes'.
 Many factors are considered to have contributed to that failure.
 Among them, the land chosen on which to build the new library, a vast amount of misinformation spread among community members, a low voter turnout, and a lack of reach with educational materials-too many community members had heard nothing about the upcoming bond election and proposed new library though the library had made a concerted effort to provide the community with information.
 After the bond failing the library staff and board regrouped to review community information and feedback relevant to the bond.
 The library director and library board agreed that, while a new library was still greatly needed, the library had to take a step back and take a different approach to educating taxpayers about the value of the library in the community and the need to support library access for a quickly growing community.